scisco/node-rate-limiting-proxy/README.md

 * X-Rate-Limit-Limit -- the rate limit per minute for this resource
 * X-Rate-Limit-Remaining -- the number of requests remaining to this resource in this window
 * X-Rate-Limit-Reset -- the number of seconds until the window resets

+If the IP-based rate limit is activated, no API key is needed and requested are limited based a combination of client's IP-address and User Agent.

 ## Installation